 FSPW’s staff, board, volunteers, donors, and supporters from all backgrounds believe in one thing: the Scotchman Peaks must be saved.

 FSPW’s staff is committed to uniting thousands of Montanans and Idahoans to save the wild Scotchmans.
 We work alongside dedicated and passionate board members, volunteers, and supporters to ensure all of our children and grandchildren can discover the wonder of nature, right here in our wild backyard.
 Want to join the staff?
 Check out our Job Opportunities to see if … Read More

 FSPW’s board of directors are community leaders who are all working toward the same goal: to save the wild Scotchmans.
 They believe in uniting Idahoans and Montanans through listening, learning, and the belief that we should have more parties and fewer meetings.
 Meet our board members.
-Read More
+Share this Page Read More